oroinc/documentation/backend/setup/demo-environment/vagrant.rst

       vagrant up

-   For Enterprise Editions of Oro applications, specify the following two environment variables:
+   for the Enterprise Editions of Oro applications, specify the following two environment variables:

    - **gittoken** - |Github token| use it to install Oro application dependencies
    - **licence** - Enterprise Licence key for your Oro Application